 From a CVE to the exact device.
 In hours, not weeks.

-CRA vulnerability notification obligations take effect in September 2026 — early warning within 24 hours.
-When the SBOM lives in one tool, production records in another, and update status in a third, that timeline is impossible to meet.
-OnBoardTM IoT Security (OBIS) keeps all three on the same evidence chain — so the path from a CVE to the affected device serial resolves in a single query.
+CRA vulnerability notification obligations take effect in September 2026, including 24-hour early warning requirements.
+OnBoard™ IoT Security (OBIS) keeps SBOMs, provisioning records, and OTA state on the same operational trust chain — so the path from a CVE to the affected device serial resolves through a single query.

 Q1 · SEVERITY